melliott7264/employee-tracker/README.md

 ## Description

 This is a command line application written in Node.js that will access its data on a SQL database using MySQL that tracks employees by employee, role, and department.
+The user can view all employees, departments and roles as well as employees by manager or department and finally, display the total of all salaries for a department.
+The user can add or delete an employee, role, or department.
+They can also update an employee's role or manager.

 ## Table of Contents